gioui-plugins/gio-plugins/share/README.md

 ### Operations:

-Operations must be added with `.Add(gtx.Ops)` method.
+Operations must be added with `gtx.Execute` method.
 The operation will be executed at the end of the frame.

-- `gioshare.TextOp`:
+- `gioshare.TextCmd`:
   - Shares text using the native share dialog.
-- `gioshare.WebsiteOp`:
+- `gioshare.WebsiteCmd`:
   - Shares a website using the native share dialog.

 ## Events: